AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

 ### Application behaviour when displaying HDR screenshots (M1 MacBook Air)

-- **Preview.app**
+- **Preview.app (macos Sequoia)**
-  - Does not utilize EDR when displaying HDR images.
+  - Does not utilize EDR on the M1 Macbook Air when displaying HDR images.
     - Verified via macOS Console logs: `Display 1 setting display headroom hint to 1` (should be 2 for HDR content).
   - Displays PQ HDR PNGs with noticeably reduced exposure in the SDR range.
     - For an HDR screenshot, SDR white (255) appears as 188 (checked using Digital Color Meter).